ElisabethHuhn/JmpcExample/README.md

 # Introduction
 This project is build for an Android Developer job interview with JPMC.

 A note on naming.
 I'd love to tell you that the misspelling of JMPC is on purpose so that others won't find my public repository with a simple Google search.
 But the fact is that I'm very dyslexic and I mix up letters all the time.
-However when it came time to correct the misspelling, I realized the google search was a real problem, So I didn't correct iy.
+However when it came time to correct the misspelling, I realized the google search was a real problem, So I didn't correct it.

 The project is an example of State of the Art Android Architecture circa 2023.
 It uses:
 * Kotlin 100%